 How It Began

 This love of funky, sour foods — and an appreciation of quality and community — laid the groundwork for what was to come next: Yi Wah was drinking with a few friends and decided to make pickles.
 A few weeks later, the fermented pickles were amazingly tangy, sour and flavorful.
 They were unlike any pickles we had ever tasted in the grocery store.
 Yi Wah bought a tent and started selling at a farmers market.
 Soon, Caitlin was home from college and Yi Wah asked his little sister if she would help out.

 As Number 1 Sons grew, we added products and markets each year.
-We started with cucumber pickles in 2012, then started making sauerkraut later that year.
-The next year, we started making kimchi.
-A few years later, we started making kombucha and sweet pickles.
+We started with cucumber pickles in 2012, and began making sauerkraut later that year.
+The next year it was kimchi.
+A few years later, we brewed kombucha and added sweet pickles.
 The year after, it was hot sauce.
 In 2020, we launched Number 1 Sons Bakehouse — with Steph as head baker — so we could bring you our ideal bagel and more homespun baked goods.

 We follow the seasons so we can buy vegetables directly from farms that we know and like.
-When we can no longer buy domestic pickling cucumbers directly from our farm, then we switch to locally grown daikon radishes!
-Every fall, we make our fermented Chili Bear hot sauce with hundreds of pounds of local chili peppers.
-All year, we source our apple cider vinegar from a Virginia family producer who has been making vinegar for almost 100 years!
+When we can no longer buy domestic pickling cucumbers directly from our farm, we switch to locally grown daikon radishes.
+Every fall, we make our fermented Chili Bear hot sauce with hundreds of pounds of local peppers.

-We love farmers markets and selling directly to our customers.
-Markets are a great place for community-centric food commerce.
+We love farmers markets and selling directly to our customers; markets are a great place for community-centric food commerce.
 We also love delivering quality food directly to the doorsteps of our community, knowing that we’re putting revenue directly into the hands of small, mission-driven producers like us.
-We're proud to serve 50,000 customers every year in DC, MD and VA.
+We're proud to serve 50,000+ customers every year in DC, MD and VA.

-- Caitlin, Yi Wah and The #1 Sons crew
+- Yi Wah, Caitlin and The Number 1 Sons crew